brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Halloween**

+A spooky throwback to get ready for the sequel.
+I guess they made a bunch of these and they were all garbage, and the new movie aims to erase them.
+I _think_ somehow the only one I'd seen was Season of the Witch, which is the 3rd movie in the original set.
+The 70s were a weird time, and the amount of nudity random "gotta take my clothes off" is just yikes.
+Jamie Lee Curtis did a great job.
+I'm hoping the pacing of the new film is more up to modern standards though, because dang, did this feel dated and slow in a lot of ways.

 **Hotel Artemis**

 From the preview, I assumed this would be a John Wick knockoff, but it was fun in its own right.
 Lots of action, Jenny Slate, and a wide array of solid actors.
 The future is a dismal one, but hey, that checks out.